RGBCube/site/site/dump/go/iterators.md

 well.

 They're push iterators.
 It's as if you're just appending items to an array.
-Actually much easier to explain.
+Actually much easier to explain when you are teaching the language to begginers while not expecting them to use it for much other than surface level utilities.

-They compile down to nonlocal returns to try to keep it fast, but of course it's still slower than a state machine.
-The case for every single thing in Go really.
+They compile down to nonlocal returns to try to keep it fast, but of course it's still slower than a state machine, in typical Go fashion

 And when you know slightly more than a single lick of programming, the design and implementation of them looks very obviously moronic and catered to